 • Fatigue and/or loss of energy

-A new study found that one in four children with mild traumatic brain injury (mTBI) still suffered from post-concussive symptoms years after the injury.
-The study concluded that in the vast majority of children suffering from persistent symptoms, the diagnosis is missed.
+A study found that one in four children with mild traumatic brain injury (mTBI) still suffered from post-concussive symptoms years after an injury.
+The study concluded that in the vast majority of children suffering from persistent symptoms, the initial concussion diagnosis is missed.

 Researchers also concluded that better screening guidelines and practices should be employed after suffering mTBI.
 They added, “Once diagnosed, patients can be referred to appropriate medical, academic, and emotional consultations and interventions.”

-A significant body of research over the last 10 years demonstrates the effectiveness of HBOT in improving symptoms associated with TBI.
+A significant body of research over the last decade demonstrates the effectiveness of HBOT in improving TBI-related symptoms.

-Studies indicate that traumatic brain injury responds well to hyperbaric oxygen therapy, supporting the use of HBOT for improving neurological conditions in patients with mild TBIs, even many years after the initial injury.
+Studies indicate that traumatic brain injury responds well to hyperbaric oxygen therapy when delivered using a unique HBOT protocol.
+In clinical trials, this specific HBOT protocol improved neurological conditions in patients with mild TBIs, even many years after the initial injury.

-• A study that examined the role of hyperbaric oxygen therapy in severe pediatric head injury found that study participants who received HBOT performed significantly better than control group participants who did not receive HBOT “on all the parameters with decreased hospital stay, better [Glasgow Coma Scale] (GCS), and drastic reduction in disability.”
+• One study that examined the role of hyperbaric oxygen therapy in severe pediatric head injury found that study participants who received HBOT performed significantly better than control group participants who did not receive HBOT.
+Improvements were seen “on all the parameters with decreased hospital stay, better [Glasgow Coma Scale] GCS, and drastic reduction in disability.”

 Researchers concluded that “in children with traumatic brain injury, the addition of HBOT significantly improved outcome and quality of life and reduced the risk of complications.”

 • Another study tested the effectiveness of HBOT in improving brain function and quality of life in 56 patients suffering from post-concussion syndrome one to five years after injury.
-Patients were randomly assigned to either a treated or crossover group.
+Patients were randomly assigned to either treatment or a control/crossover group.
 Patients in the treated group received 40 HBOT sessions; patients in the crossover group received no HBOT for a two-month control period.

 Researchers found that the HBOT group significantly improved in all cognitive measures, including information processing speed, attention, memory, and executive functions.

-The study’s authors concluded that “HBOT can induce neuroplasticity and significant brain function improvements in mild TBI patients with prolonged Post-Concussion-Syndrome at late chronic stage, years after brain injury.”
+The study’s authors concluded that “HBOT can induce neuroplasticity and significant brain function improvements in mild TBI patients with prolonged post-concussion syndrome at the late chronic stage, years after brain injury.”

-Backed by science, Aviv’s innovative TBI treatment protocol integrates a specialized HBOT protocol with a multidisciplinary program of cognitive training, physiotherapy, and nutrition coaching to put TBI patients and those who suffer from post-concussion syndrome on the road to recovery and healing.
+Backed by science, Aviv Clinics’ innovative TBI treatment protocol integrates the same specialized HBOT protocol into a personalized program.
+Based on each client’s medical condition, goals, and pre-treatment assessment, this regimen can include cognitive training, physiotherapy, and nutrition coaching.
+Our board-certified clinical team works together, under one roof, to put TBI and PCS patients on the road to recovery and healing.

 The HBOT component of the treatment involves breathing 100% pure oxygen in a special room known as a hyperbaric suite.
 In the suite, patients experience Aviv’s unique HBOT protocol, which combines two processes: